modelscope/data-juicer/docs/DeveloperGuide.md

 (which can be completed through `pre-commit clean` and `pre-commit install`); and ② execute `pre-commit run --all-files` before push.

-## Build your own ops
+## Build your own OPs

-- Data-Juicer allows everybody to build their own ops.
+- Data-Juicer allows everybody to build their own OPs.
-- Before implementing a new op, please refer to [Operators](Operators.md) to avoid unnecessary duplication.
+- Before implementing a new OP, please refer to [Operators](Operators.md) to avoid unnecessary duplication.
 - Assuming we want to add a new Filter operator called "TextLengthFilter" to get corpus of expected text length, we can follow these steps to build it.

-1. (Optional) Add a new StatsKeys in `data_juicer/utils/constant.py` to store the statistical variable of the new op.
+1. (Optional) Add a new StatsKeys in `data_juicer/utils/constant.py` to store the statistical variable of the new OP.

 ```python
 class StatsKeys(object):